VPRTempo: A Fast Temporally Encoded Spiking Neural Network for Visual Place Recognition

 This work naturally expands previously published works on SNNs for VPR.
 Hussaini et al.~\cite{hussaini2022ensembles} have introduced a scalable means of representing places, whereby independent networks represent geographically distinct regions of the traverse.
 However, as reviewed in Section \ref{subsec:SNNsVPR}, their network used rate coding with complex neuronal dynamics, which resulted in significant training times and non-real-time deployment.
 Here, by leveraging the temporal coding in conjunction with spike forcing proposed in BliTNet \cite{stratton2022making}, we overcome these limitations and demonstrate that BliTNet, combined with modularity, results in a high-performing VPR solution.
 We have completely re-implemented BliTNet in PyTorch \cite{NEURIPS2019_9015}, optimizing for computational efficiency and fast training times, thereby making it well-suited for deployment on compute-bound systems.

 This section is structured as follows: We first briefly introduce the underlying BliTNet in \Cref{sec:temporalcoding}.
 This is followed by the modular organization of networks in \Cref{sec:modularity}.
 We then describe our novel efficient parallelizable training and inference procedure in \Cref{sec:efficientimplementation}.
-After which we describe our implementation in \Cref{sec:implementationdetails}, the datasets used in \Cref{sec:datasets}, evaluation metrics in \Cref{sec:evalmethod}, the baseline methods that we compare and contrast our network to in \Cref{sec:baselinemethod}, and finally our strategy for optimizing system hyperparameters in \Cref{sec:paramsearch}.